capn-freako/PyBERT/docs/source/index.rst

 This is the help for developers and importers.

-If you're looking for usage instructions, you're in the wrong place.
+If you're looking for help with the GUI application, you're in the wrong place.
 Instead, try:

 * Looking at the *Help* tab of the PyBERT GUI.